 My husband became quite the Mai Tai connoisseur while we there, and he’s already making them at home now too!
 Thankfully, Halekulani’s shares their famous recipe SO we can all enjoy them!
 Now, you won’t quite have the gorgeous views but hey, your friends will be begging for the amazing Mai Tai recipe!

 Here are a couple of phone pics I snapped while on the island, I truly felt like I was in paradise!

 Now, don’t look at the recipe and think “I have no idea what those ingredients are, I’ll never be able to make this” because that’s exactly what I did at first, but my husband walked me through them all and it’s really a lot simpler than it looks.
+Be sure to use fresh lime juice, it makes all the difference.
+And garnish your glass, it’s the little things, friends!
 I’ve given you all the details under the recipe.

 - 1/3 Ounce Orgeat Syrup

 - Build over crushed ice and float with 3/ 4 ounce of Bacardi Select Rum.